 Welcome to the beautiful Campus of Limestone University!
-The Department of Campus Safety is here to make your time on campus a memorable and a pleasant experience.
+The Department of Campus Police & Safety is here to make your time on campus a memorable and a pleasant experience.
 Our number one goal is to provide an environment that promotes a feeling of safety and security.

-Whether you are a student, faculty or staff member, a visitor or simply an athletics fan, we are working hard to make the campus of Limestone University a place in which you can comfortably learn, work, live or visit.
+Whether you are an undergraduate student, patron of the arts, faculty or staff member, athletics fan, or a visitor for any other reason, we are working hard to make the campus of Limestone University a place in which you can comfortably live, work, learn or recreate.

 Our Campus Safety Officers patrol the campus 24 hours a day, 7 days a week.
-All of our officers are trained annually by certified instructors approved by the South Carolina Law Enforcement Division and granted powers as a deputy sheriff under South Carolina State Law 40-18-80.
+Our department consists of both sworn Police Officers and certified Safety Officers.
+All of our officers are trained either through the SC Criminal Justice Academy or through the South Carolina Law Enforcement Division.
+Our Safety Officers are granted powers as a deputy sheriff under South Carolina State Law 40-18-80.

-Our officers have a good working relationship with the Gaffney Police Department and the Cherokee County Sheriff's Office, and train frequently together to ensure we are fulfilling our mission statement.
-Our department strives to develop relationships with all our students, faculty, and staff and encourage you to visit our office to learn more about our operations, and to participate in training that is offered on campus to better protect yourself while on campus.
+Our officers have a good working relationship with the Gaffney Police Department and the Cherokee County Sheriff's Office and train frequently together to ensure we are fulfilling our mission statement.
+Our department strives to develop relationships with all our students, faculty, and staff and encourage you to visit our office to learn more about our operations and to participate in training that is offered on campus to better protect yourself while on campus.

-The Annual Security and Fire Safety Report is intended to inform our campus community and the public, about the functions of the office of Campus Safety, to highlight our planning and training and show the policies in place to handle emergency situations, and to keep the community informed of what occurs on the campus.
+The Annual Security and Fire Safety Report is intended to inform our campus community and the public at large, of the functions of the office of Campus Police & Safety, to highlight our planning and training and show the policies in place to handle emergency situations; and to keep the community informed of what occurs on the campus.

 Please do not hesitate to contact me or any member of Campus Safety if you have any questions or concerns.
-Our 24/7 dispatch line is (864) 488-8344 or you can email us at campussafty@limestone.edu.
+Our 24/7 dispatch line is (864) 488-8344 or you can email us at campussafety@limestone.edu.